Perimenopause Watery Discharge: What Is it & How to Manage

 If you experience any of the following in particular, it’s worth a conversation with your healthcare provider:

-• Thick, white, or cottage cheese-like discharge may indicate yeast infections
+- Thick, white, or cottage cheese-like discharge may indicate a yeast infection

-• Signs of a possible sexually transmitted infection (STI), like sores or blisters around the genital area
+- Signs of a possible sexually transmitted infection (STI), like yellow/green discharge, sores or blisters around the genital area

-It is important to note that vaginal discharge is a normal bodily function, but any changes or unusual symptoms should be addressed promptly to rule out any underlying health issues or infections.
-Your doctor can perform a physical exam, collect a sample of your discharge for laboratory testing, and recommend appropriate treatment based on the cause of your symptoms.
+Your doctor can perform a physical exam, collect a sample of your discharge for laboratory testing, and recommend appropriate treatment based on your symptoms.

 Other Symptoms of Perimenopause

-Fluctuating hormones can cause both physical and emotional reactions (mood symptoms.)
-There’s quite a range of menopausal symptoms here, and their severity and duration can vary wildly from person to person.
+Fluctuating hormones can cause both physical and mood changes.
+There’s quite a range of menopausal symptoms, and their severity and duration can vary wildly from person to person.
 Here are some of the more common menopause symptoms.

 Missed or Irregular Periods

-During perimenopause, you may notice changes to your menstrual cycles.
+During perimenopause, you may notice changes in your menstrual cycle.
 Some of these changes can be extreme opposites of each other, from lighter periods to heavier periods.
-This is caused by the extreme fluctuation of your hormone levels.
+This is caused by the extreme fluctuations in your hormone levels.

 Hot Flashes / Night Sweats

-Hot flashes (aka hot flushes) are characterized by a sudden feeling of warmth or heat that spreads throughout the body, often accompanied by sweating, rapid heartbeat, and flushing of the skin.
+Hot flashes are characterized by a sudden feeling of warmth or heat that spreads throughout the body, often accompanied by sweating, rapid heartbeat, and flushing of the skin.

-Night sweats are episodes of excessive sweating during the night that can drench the bedding and clothing, leading to discomfort and interrupted sleep.
+Night sweats are episodes of excessive sweating during the night that can drench the bedding and clothing, leading to discomfort while sleeping and interrupted sleep.

 … And So Many Other Symptoms

-• Nausea: Fluctuating estrogen levels can result in feelings of nausea.
+Nausea: Fluctuating estrogen levels can result in nausea.

-• Vaginal dryness: Vaginal or endometrial atrophy occurs in some women after menopause.
-The body produces less estrogen after menopause, which can lead to the thinning, drying, and inflammation of the vaginal walls.
-During perimenopause this process can begin, resulting in dryness.
+Vaginal dryness: Vaginal atrophy occurs in some women after menopause.
+The body produces less estrogen during perimenopause and menopause, which can lead to the thinning, drying, and inflammation of the vaginal walls.

-• Insomnia and sleep troubles: Apart from night sweats, general sleep can become unpredictable during perimenopause and beyond.
-It can also be hard to fall asleep, with some experiencing insomnia.
+Insomnia and sleep troubles: Apart from night sweats, general sleep can become unpredictable during perimenopause and menopause.
+Some can experience insomnia, and some can experience interrupted sleep.

-• Mood swings & anxiety: Any fluctuation in hormones can have a knock-on effect on your mood.
-Many report feeling more anxious or having sudden flashes of rage.
+Mood swings & anxiety: Any fluctuation in hormones can have an effect on your mood.
+Many report feeling more anxious or having sudden flashes of anger.

-• Bone loss: With declining estrogen levels, your bone density may decrease as you start to lose bone more quickly than you replace it.
-For some, this can lead to an increased risk of osteoporosis — a disease that causes fragile bones in women.
+Bone loss: With declining estrogen levels, your bone density may decrease as you start to lose bone more quickly than you replace it.
+For some, this can lead to osteopenia and osteoporosis—a disease that causes fragile bones in women.

-• Bladder problems: Low estrogen levels may also make you more vulnerable to urinary or vaginal infections.
+Bladder problems: Low estrogen levels may also make you more vulnerable to urinary infections.
 Loss of tissue strength may contribute to urinary incontinence.

-• Joint and muscle pain: Estrogen plays an important role in maintaining joint and bone health.
-As estrogen levels decline during perimenopause, women may experience a loss of bone density and joint cartilage, leading to joint and muscle pain
+Joint and muscle pain: Estrogen plays an important role in maintaining joint health.
+As estrogen levels decline during perimenopause, women may experience a loss of joint cartilage, leading to joint pain.

-• Headaches or migraines: The exact cause of headaches during menopause is not fully understood, but hormonal changes are believed to play a role.
-As levels of estrogen and progesterone fluctuate during menopause, some women may experience changes in blood vessels that can lead to headaches.
-Other factors, such as stress, lack of sleep, and certain foods or drinks, can also trigger headaches during menopause.
+Headaches or migraines: The exact cause of headaches during menopause is not fully understood, but hormonal changes are believed to play a role.
+As levels of estrogen and progesterone fluctuate during menopause, some women may experience an increase in headaches.
+Other factors, such as stress, lack of sleep, and hot flashes, can also trigger headaches during menopause.

-• Changes in skin and hair, such as dryness or thinning: Estrogen plays a key role in maintaining skin and hair health.
+Changes in skin and hair, such as dryness or thinning: Estrogen plays a key role in maintaining skin and hair health.
 It promotes collagen production, which helps keep skin elastic and firm, and also helps maintain healthy hair follicles.
-As estrogen levels decline during menopause, collagen production decreases, and hair follicles may become less active, leading to thinner, less elastic skin and hair.
+As estrogen levels decline during menopause, collagen production decreases, and hair follicles may become less active, leading to thinner hair/skin and less elastic skin.

 Take Our Perimenopause Quiz